Didomi's SDK Behavior

-MUV ≠ total consents given👉 The MUV metric covers all the traffic whereas the consents given only covers the users that have given a consent during the period.
+MUV ≠ total consents given👉 The MUV metric covers all the traffic whereas the consent choice only covers the users that have given a consent choice during the period.

-Cross-domain feature enables for a same user to share the same user ID across multiple domains.
-Therefore the user consent can be kept and used in multiple websites (same browser).
+The cross-domain feature enables a user to share the same user ID across multiple domains.
+Therefore user consent choice can be kept and used on multiple websites (same browser).

-👉 The MUVs are calculated by domain, therefore the user with a same ID on multiple domains will still be counted once by domain.
+👉 The MUVs are calculated by domain, therefore the user with the same ID on multiple domains will still be counted once by domain.

 Cross-device MUVs are calculated in the same way as standard MUVs.

-👉 They allow to have an estimation on several different devices, for the same user_organization_id.
+👉 They allow having an estimation on several different devices, for the same user_organization_id.